ErikaDva/CRC_MasterThesis/README.md

 #### 1.1 Data availability

 The publicly available raw sequencing data from CRC studies were used in this analysis and are available from the European Nucleotide Archive (ENA).
-The metadata for each study was obtained according to the information provided by the researchers in their papers.

 | Study | Country | ENA |
 | --- | --- | --- |